dojo/docs/dojo/data/ItemFileReadStore.rst

   .. html ::

-    <div data-dojo-type="dijit.form.Button" data-dojo-id="button">Click me to examine items and what the color attribute is!</div>
+    <div data-dojo-type="dijit/form/Button" data-dojo-id="button">Click me to examine items and what the color attribute is!</div>
     <br>
     <br>
     <span id="list">